 Some product features or services described in this document may not be available at certain regions.
-Refer to the relevant commercial contracts for specific Terms and Conditions.
+See the relevant commercial contracts for specific Terms and Conditions.

 This document serves as the user guidance.
-No content in this document shall constitute any express or implied warranty.
+No content in this document can constitute any express or implied warranty.

-Due to product version upgrade or other reasons, the content of this document will be updated as needed.
-Ensure that the document version is consistent with the corresponding software version.
+Due to product version upgrade or other reasons, the content of this document is updated as needed.
+Make sure that the document version is consistent with the corresponding software version.

 |Local database/Source database||Refers to the database deployed in the local equipment room or the database not on the ApsaraDB.In most cases, it refers to the source database to be migrated to the ApsaraDB in this document.|